Xi-Systems-Ltd/DoomTAK/README.md

 DoomTAK
 ===

 Ever find yourself out in the field with nothing better to do?
-Need a way to get those violent urges out of your system without compromising your tactical awareness?
+Need a way to get those urges for a mid 90's FPS out of your system without compromising your tactical awareness?
 Try DoomTAK!
 It's Doom, but in ATAK!